-Father and son Cameron Healy and Spoon Khalsa opened microbrewery and pub Kona Brewing Co. (www.konabrewingco.com; 808/334-2739) in an obscure warehouse in Kailua-Kona in 1998; now they also run a restaurant on Oahu and enjoy widespread Mainland distribution of their most popular brews, including Fire Rock Pale Ale and Longboard Lager, and a new brewery is due to open in 2019.
-The brewpub at 74-5612 Pawai Pl. offers affordable specials at lunch and happy hour (3 to 5pm weekdays), seasonal draft brews, a palm-fringed patio, and short free tours (for ages 15 and older) at 10:30am and 3pm weekdays, with additional tours at 2pm weekends and 4pm Saturday.
-Open daily 11am to 10pm.
+Father and son Cameron Healy and Spoon Khalsa opened microbrewery and pub Kona Brewing Co.
+(808/334-2739) in an obscure warehouse in Kailua-Kona in 1998.
+They eventually expanded to operate a restaurant on Oahu and enjoy widespread Mainland distribution of the most popular brews, including Fire Rock Pale Ale and Longboard Lager.
+The brewpub at 74-5612 Pawai Pl. offers affordable specials at lunch and happy hour, seasonal draft brews, a palm-fringed patio, and short free tours (for ages 15 and older).

-The newly renovated Rays on the Bay (www.raysonthebay.com; 808/930-4900) at the Sheraton Kona is the only waterfront option, but it’s a vibrant one, with nightly live music, great cocktails and slightly pricey but creative island cuisine (dinner mains $19-$39); valet parking is free.
-Keauhou Shopping Center has several more affordable options than Kenichi (www.kenichipacific.com; 808/322-6400), a stylish Asian fusion/sushi dinner spot, open daily 5 to 9:30pm.
-The best is Peaberry & Galette (www.peaberryandgalette.com; [tel] 808/322-6020), a small cafe with a wide selection of savory and sweet crepes ($9–$14), plus a few sandwiches, salads, and good, 100 percent Kona coffee; it’s open 7am to 5pm Monday to Saturday, 8am to 5pm Sunday.
+Rays on the Bay (808/930-4949) at the Sheraton Kona is a rare waterfront option—and a vibrant one, with live music, great cocktails, and slightly pricey but creative island cuisine.
+Keauhou Shopping Center has several more affordable options than Kenichi Pacific (808/322-6400), a stylish Asian fusion/sushi dinner spot.
+The best is Peaberry & Galette (808/322-6020), a small cafe with a wide selection of savory and sweet crepes, plus a few sandwiches, salads, and good, 100% Kona coffee.

 The Kohala Coast